 The Group's executive management includes the Chief Executive Officer, the Chief Financial Officer and managing directors of Qliro Group's operating subsidiaries.
-Information on Group management can be found on page 44.
+For more information, please see page 44.

 The CEO is responsible for the ongoing administration of the company in accordance with the guidelines and directions established by the Board.